AGENDA

 Arun Pradhan, GM Learning, ANZ

-L&D folks are often passionate, empathetic, and geeky folks with the same level of technical expertise but sometimes need to wrestle with navigating the complex political landscapes within organisations and speak the language of business.
+L&D professionals are often passionate, empathetic, and geeky folks with the same level of technical expertise but sometimes need to wrestle with navigating the complex political landscapes within organisations and speak the language of business.
 So how do we turn you into a cluster of Machiavellian princes, who know which battles to pick and how to say no?
 Building, sustaining and strategically using political capital can amplify the impact of L&D, ensuring alignment with business objectives and securing the right support from the right stakeholders.
 This panel will explore how L&D leaders can transition from being technical enablers to strategic influencers, developing the agility to adapt to disruption while positioning L&D as a core driver of organisational success.

 Adopting the right strategies can help you build confidence and influence.
 Gaining political capital starts with securing early wins and demonstrating measurable outcomes that align with business priorities.
 We’ll also be questioning whether the term ‘L&D’ itself supports their credibility at the top table.
 By focusing on the technical L&D skills that truly matter to the business you can ensure your expertise translates into lasting political capital and meaningful impact.